MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-network-atc.md

 ### Configure an override

-You can modify the default configuration and verify Network ATC makes the necessary changes.
+You can modify the default configuration and verify that Network ATC makes the necessary changes.

 > [!IMPORTANT]
 > Network ATC implements the Microsoft-tested, **Best Practice** configuration.
 We highly recommend that you only modify the default configuration with guidance from Microsoft Azure Stack HCI support teams.